twosixlabs/Escalation/README.md

 ## What do you need for the app to work?

 Note, because of Docker issues with Windows, there may be substantial hiccups running on that operating system.
 The instructions below have been tested on Mac and Linux.
+Linux users will need sudo permissions to run the following setup commands.

 - [Configure the app](#2.-Configuring-the-app)
     - Escalation uses configuration files (json) to build the dashboard organizational structure, link the data in visualizations, and construct the visualizations themselves.
     - These configuration files can be built by hand, using the Configuration Wizard, or any combination of the two
 - [Data](#2.2-Load-your-data)
-    - When setting up Escalation, you choose to use either a CSV or SQL backend.
-    - Depending on the backend, you'll either link the app to a database (new or existing) or a file system path containing your data files.
-     A file backend may be easier for those unfamiliar with SQL, but SQL is more performant, and storing data in a database offers advantages beyond the database's use in Escalation
     - Escalation includes tooling to ingest CSV files into SQL, automatically building the necessary SQL data tables and the code necessary to integrate them with Escalation.
     - ToDo: Data Migration helpers- what happens when the format of your data changes over time?
 - [Python environment to run the app](#3.-Running-the-configured-app)